beyond2013/beyond2013.github.io/_posts/2017-09-03-how-i-setup-myblog.markdown

 {% endhighlight %}

 Some changes I had to make in the `_config.yml` include the following:
-1. under `site settings` change `baseurl` to `myblog` this is required for the live github repo to work properly
+1. under `site settings` change `baseurl` to `/myblog` this is required for the live github repo to work properly
 2. changing `gem` to `plugins` under the `build settings`

 * created a github repo by the name `myblog`